BlackBerry tumbles as analysts rekindle turnaround doubts

 This followed a Credit Suisse note, which suggested that the surprisingly strong gross margins that BlackBerry reported last month may have been driven more by lower amortization levels and less by operational improvements.

-The weakness in BlackBerry came amid the backdrop of a broad selloff in the technology sector, led by Microsoft Corp (MSFT.O) and Hewlett-Packard Co (HPQ.N), after an influential tech research firm said personal computer sales plunged the most in two decades.
+The weakness in BlackBerry came amid the backdrop of a broad selloff in the technology sector, led by Microsoft Corp and Hewlett-Packard Co, after an influential tech research firm said personal computer sales plunged the most in two decades.

 Options on the stock were busy as well, with 107,000 puts and 87,000 calls traded so far on Thursday afternoon, according to options analytics firm Trade Alert.